 - Cortisone injections – If none of these treatments reduce pain levels, your doctor may suggest trying an injection of a steroid hormone called cortisone for additional pain relief.

-For patients whose pain doesn’t improve after 6-12 months of trying these nonsurgical treatments, surgery may be considered.
-Surgical options for these conditions usually include gastrocnemius recession of a calf muscle and plantar fascia release.
+For people whose pain doesn’t improve after 6-12 months of trying these nonsurgical treatments, surgery is an option.

 Healing From Plantar Fasciitis And Heel Spurs